-Add a few drops of tea tree oil to your regular shampoo and wash your hair as you usually do to instantly clear those pesky flakes.
+Add a few drops of tea tree oil to your regular shampoo and wash your hair as you usually do to clear those pesky flakes instantly.

 Aloe vera is another tried and tested dandruff home remedy.
 Its anti-inflammatory properties help soothe an irritated scalp, and its antifungal properties can help prevent dandruff.

-If you can grow Aloe Vera in your garden, extract the raw gel from aloe vera from its leaves, and apply onto your scalp.
+If you can grow Aloe Vera in your garden, extract the raw gel from the aloe vera from its leaves, and apply it to your scalp.
 Else, you can buy Aloe Vera gel that is readily available in supermarkets nowadays.

 Allow the gel to rest on your scalp and work its healing magic (at least for 15 minutes) before rinsing off with a mild shampoo.